ruegerj/devops/DOCUMENTATION.md

 In order to scan the docker images for vulnerabilites [Snyk Container](https://snyk.io/product/container-vulnerability-management/) is used.
 It scans the freshly built docker images for _web_ & _api_ as well as the base-images (e.g. the respective _Dockerfile_).
 The scan results are not pushed to GitHub, however the pipeline is failed in order to prevent potentially vulnerable images going being released.

+### Credential Scanning

+In order to ensure that no credentials are checked-in into the source code, the GitHub app [GitGuardian](https://www.gitguardian.com/) is used.
+It will block any commit holding hardcoded credentials (until eventually remediated or flagged as false-positive)

 ## Miscellaneous